 When families come to us they often report that the person for whom they are seeking treatment has been having difficulties associated with school.
 The student may feel hopeless and discouraged.
 They may be thinking of quitting school, or may be convinced that their prior performance will prohibit them from getting into the University of their choice.
 Programs that offer school programs that work in a silo, are often times ultimately unhelpful in getting academic careers back on track.
 It is important to know the specifics of the educational components of any treatment program.

 At Paradigm Treatment, all program participants are provided a thorough education assessment upon admission.
 The on-site teacher, working in conjunction with the primary therapist will devise an aggressive plan that will assist the participant in achieving their short and long term academic goals.
 With the permission of families, when appropriate, academic plans are coordinated with the participant’s home school.
-In addition to working with the on-site classroom teacher, participants work with tutors from UCLA and Pepperdine University one-on-one in any areas that prove to be especially challenging.
 Oftentimes participants arrive at treatment trailing behind in their studies and return to their schools, ahead of their classmates.

 A treatment plan can be no stronger than the assessments upon which it is based.
 That is why at Paradigm Treatment, all participants are given multiple assessments upon admission.
 We believe that it is imperative that we learn all that we can to design the best course of treatment.
 It is important to note that this approach differs from the standard.
 At most programs, teens are assessed by an unlicensed, paraprofessional who is charged with determining if there are factors present that would justify sending the youth to a licensed professional for an evaluation.
 Experience has taught us that this approach frequently results in important factors going undiscovered until a great deal of valuable treatment time has been lost.
 It frequently sets youth up for failure, and requires that they remain in treatment much longer than would have been otherwise necessary.